Frequently Asked Questions

-A. Transitional Living refers to resource families parenting youth 14 – 21 years of age become role models and teachers assisting the youth in their care to achieve successful adulthood.
-They provide guidance and training in life skills and social skills, and support achievement of academic, vocational, and personal goals.
+A. Transitional Living is when resource families parenting youth 14 to 21 years of age become role models and teachers assisting the youth in their care to achieve successful adulthood.
+They provide guidance and training in life skills and social skills, and support achievement of academic, vocational and personal goals.
 Many of the parents who foster our youth become life long family and supports to our young people.

 A. Adoption is the means of transferring all the legal rights of a child to the resource parents as if that child had been born to those parents.

 The value of adoption is that it provides children with the basic needs of every child: the legal status, social status and commitment that come from having a family of your own in which to grow up.